 The U.S. Coast Guard requires that the anchor light be installed at the highest point on the boat and must be secured in the up position when you are underway.
-The outlet for this light is installed on the forward edge of the motor well at the transom.
-Set the base of the light fixture in the outlet and snap it into place.
-When not in use, this light fixture can be folded up for easy storage inside the console.
+Therefore, based upon the optional top that you may have selected, this light will be installed as follows:

+- Bimini top At the forward edge of the motor well. - Hard top On top of the fiberglass top (shown in photo).